einast/PS_M365_scripts/README.md

 # Microsoft 365 Powershell scripts

-- Scripts for posting updates from Microsoft Message Center (both incidents and announcements), updates from the Office 365 roadmap, and more, to Teams via webhooks
+- Scripts for posting updates from Microsoft Message Center (both incidents and announcements), updates from the Office 365 roadmap, and more, to Teams via webhooks.
+- Azure Automation adapted scripts are in the AzureAutomation folder

 For more detailed information, check out my [blog](https://thingsinthe.cloud).